 CE Room 3

-The Sunday Book Group has been meeting regularly since the 1970s to read and discuss books that explore all aspects of our own and other faith traditions, as well as the intersection of faith and the secular world.
-Selections may include biography, history, theology, personal memoir, social commentary, and more.
-Members of the group nominate and vote on which books to read.
-The group does have a standing moderator, but individual members take turns leading the weekly discussion, usually one or two chapters at a time.
+Take a deep dive into books that explore our faith, other faith traditions, or the intersection of faith and the secular world, together with UPC members.
+Enjoy stimulating conversations on topics that can include biography, history, theology, personal memoir, social commentary and more.
+The books are selected from members’ recommendations.
+A book is chosen by vote among all submissions.
+The group does have a standing moderator, but individual members take turns leading the weekly discussion, usually one or two chapters at a time (about 30 pages).
+Interesting books and lively discussion make this an energizing, thought-provoking class.